 When do states stand firm, back down, concede or settle with the status quo?
-The crisis bargaining literature offers a rich assessment of the dynamics of international conflict, accounting for variation in the cost of conflict and the domestic audience cost.
+The crisis bargaining literature offers a rich assessment of the dynamics of international conflict, accounting for the variation in the economic and the domestic audience costs.
 Yet, the literature does not consider the role of variation in information available to states engaged in a conflict - limiting our ability to theorise about states' strategy under different levels of uncertainty.
-In this article, we extend the existing game theory models of crisis bargaining, to allow for variation in information, and show that uncertainty and costs are separate mechanisms in respect to states behaviour.
-Moreover, we generate a set of propositions in respect to threats effectiveness and prospects of conflict onset for different values of uncertainty.
-We also show how variation in incomplete information interacts with the cost of conflict and the domestic audience cost, altering states' behaviour.
-Our findings open a new avenue for both theoretical and empirical research in international conflict.
+Here, we extend the existing models of crisis bargaining, to allow for variation in information, and show that uncertainty and costs are separate mechanisms in respect to states behaviour.
+Moreover, we generate a set of propositions in respect to threats effectiveness and prospects of conflict onset for different values of uncertainty and for beliefs-updating.
+We also show how variation in incomplete information interacts with the economic cost of conflict and the domestic audience cost, altering states' behaviour.